 I love outdoor sessions purely for the opportunity to take advantage of the most beautiful lighting.
 I truly believe in the transformational power of beautiful sunlight.
 I understand that having your children up early for sunrise, or having them stay up late for sunset, may affect their mood and sleep schedule slightly, but it has always been worth it.

 For outdoor sessions, we can discuss a variety of options that match you and your family’s personality best.
 Do you like going for walks in the wood, or enjoying picnics in a meadow?
 Does your family love the water and are you all willing to jump in?
 Outdoor sessions can really bring a magical feel to your images.
-Some of my favourite places to shoot are the woods, a field of tall wheat grass, a farm, a beach or stream, an apple orchard or a field of flowers!
+Some of my favourite places to shoot are the woods, a field of tall wheat grass, a farm, a beach or stream or a field of flowers!
 What is your vision and what outdoor area really captures your family best?
 Let’s discuss your ideas!

 What I really ask from you is that you really allow yourself to be just that-- yourself.
 I’m not here to make judgements; I’m here to capture you at your most honest self.
 That’s the version of you your loved ones know and that we are looking to preserve in our session.